Off-site Storage: Experts Team and Strategic Plan

 Find out more about the work of the Experts Team and North Wind here

-In 1987, Congress amended the Nuclear Waste Policy Act of 1982 to establish Yucca Mountain as the nation's geologic repository for high-level nuclear waste.
+In 1987, Congress amended the Nuclear Waste Policy Act of 1982 to establish Yucca Mountain in Nevada as the nation's geologic repository for high-level nuclear waste.
 In 2008, the Department of Energy submitted a license application to the U.S. Nuclear Regulatory Commission (NRC) to begin construction of the facility on federally owned desert land about 100 miles northwest of Las Vegas.
-However, progress on the proposed storage facility has been stalled since then by opposition led by Nevada political figures and with the support of the Obama administration.
+Progress on the proposed storage facility has been stalled by opposition.

 The Blue Ribbon Commission on America’s Nuclear Future (Blue Ribbon Commission) was established by President Obama’s Jan.
 29, 2010, Memorandum for the Secretary of Energy: Blue Ribbon Commission on America’s Nuclear Future to conduct a comprehensive review of policies for managing the storage, processing, and disposal of civilian and defense used nuclear fuel and nuclear waste.
 In 2012, the Blue Ribbon Commission issued recommendations to create a safe, long-term solution for managing and disposing of used nuclear fuel.

 One of the Blue Ribbon Commission’s recommendations was consent-based Consolidated Interim Storage (CIS) as part of an integrated waste management plan.